sussmanLab/cellGPU/INSTALLATION.md

 # Mac OS X Instructions

 The following details were contributed by Gonca Erdemci-Tandogan (https://goncaerdemci.wordpress.com/).
+It does not include how to get Eigen, but it is a header-only library

 Everything is most conveniently done using homebrew, the installation of which can be followed from https://brew.sh